WHAT IS THE REGION CENTRAL INITIATIVE?

 Over the past two decades, efforts to address transportation and access needs in Region Central have focused narrowly on the Scajaquada Expressway (Route 198).
 The Region Central effort is a new starting point to holistically understand how we strengthen all of the community assets in the heart of Buffalo Niagara to create a safe, healthy, and equitable region for all.

-The Region Central effort continues the work of One Region Forward, an initiative to promote more sustainable forms of development in Erie and Niagara counties in land use, transportation, housing, energy and climate, access to food, and more.
+The Region Central effort continued the work of One Region Forward, an initiative to promote more sustainable forms of development in Erie and Niagara counties in land use, transportation, housing, energy and climate, access to food, and more.
 Read more about One Region Forward.